-Priyanka Chopra Apologises for Promoting Skin-Lightening Creams
+'The Matrix 4' Actress Priyanka Chopra 'Sincerely' Apologizes for Promoting Skin-Lightening Creams

-Priyanka Chopra regrets appearing in advertisments for skin-lightening cream and has apologised to her fans for doing so, saying the move was one of the great “missteps” of her career.
+The Matrix 4 actress Priyanka Chopra regrets appearing in advertisements for skin-lightening cream and has apologized to her fans for doing so, saying the move was one of the great “missteps” of her career.

 The actress and former Miss World winner, 38, joined the adverts for Pond’s Garnier cream and is now sorry she did.
 Writing in her new memoir Unfinished, Priyanka outlined her regrets, saying: “I can’t go back and change what I did, but I can apologise, and I do so sincerely.”

 The actress appeared in one promotion losing her boyfriend to a lighter-skinned woman only to win him back after she starts using the lightening products.